 What Is Sales Compensation?

-Before taking steps in designing compensation plan, it's worth while understanding that sales commissions is one of the critical components of any sales strategy.
-It's the incentive for certain outcomes, the reward for specific behaviors, and the satisfaction of a job well-done at the end of every quarter.
+Before taking steps in designing a compensation plan, it's worthwhile to understand that sales commissions are one of the critical components of any sales strategy.
+It's the incentive for certain outcomes, the reward for specific behaviors, and the satisfaction of a job well done at the end of every quarter.

 Broken down, it's the combination of base salary, commission, and other incentives (such as a bonus) that you pay your sales rep to reward them for their work.
 There's no "one-size-fits-all" sales commission plan because each company sits at a unique intersection of industry, company culture, size, and goals.
 Because of this, it can be a complicated process to figure out what's the right plan for you.